David Mura: Early life and education

 David Mura was born in 1952 and grew up in Chicago, Illinois, the oldest of four children.
 He is a third generation Japanese American son of parents interned during World War II.
-After the war, his father changed the family name "Uemura" to "Mura."
-His grandparents came to USA from Japan before the Russo-Japanese War (1904).
+After the war, his father changed the family name "Uemura" to "Mura".
+His grandparents came to the USA from Japan before the Russo-Japanese War (1904).

-Mura earned his B.A. from Grinnell College and his M.F.A. in creative writing from Vermont College of Fine Arts.
+Mura earned his B.A. degree from Grinnell College and his M.F.A. in creative writing from Vermont College of Fine Arts.
 He has taught at the University of Minnesota, St. Olaf College, The Loft Literary Center, and the University of Oregon.
 He currently resides in Saint Paul, Minnesota, with his wife Susan Sencer and their three children; Samantha, Nikko and Tomo.